alchitry/alchitry.github.io/content/tutorials/io-element.md

 I named mine _Io Element Demo_.
 Before you click _Create_, select _Io Base_ from the _Template_ drop-down menu.
 This will give you a bare-bones base to start working with the element.

+The only difference between this project and the standard base project is that this has the connections to the Io Element already defined for you.

 {% callout(type="warning") %}
 If you have a Cu with an older Io Element, you should use the _Io Base Fake Pull-downs_ template instead.